-Solvency II ('SII') is an EU-wide regulatory regime for insurance companies.
+Solvency II ('SII') is a European Union ('EU') regulatory regime for insurance companies.
 Under SII, the Solvency and Financial Condition Report ('SFCR') is an annual regulatory public disclosure requirement.
-This report is the SFCR for the year-ended 31 December 2023 for Allianz Global Life dac (the 'Company' or 'AGL').
+This report is the SFCR for the year-ended 31 December 2024 for Allianz Global Life dac (the 'Company' or 'AGL').